grant-king/ML_progress/log.md

 **Thoughts:** I've been trying to use Pillow to add the scraped details to a unique composite image including the plant image.
 I also want to use a CV library to extract colors for the palette for background and fonts.
 Alternatively colormind.io has a service I can use.
 Generating a gradient or unique design for the background might also be something to add.
 I'm running into basic problems with alignment and positioning, it may be better to just follow a standard layout template with varying elements.

+Day x: May x, 2019

+**Today's Progress:** Continued plant mailer.
+Continued agile course.

+**Thoughts:** I have a working class that solves the text layout issue I was having.
+Text boxes can be generated, and later scaled and positioned onto the final composition.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA